Writers, artists, thinkers.

-Since this page deals with artists who are important to me then it is apt that Brodsky is at the top of the list.
-It would be impossible for me to overstate my gratitude to him, merely for having written what he did.
-More generally I have always thought of my experience in respect of his work as constituting the paradigm of how poetry can, in contrast to the assertion made by Brodsky's favourite poet, W.H Auden, make something happen.
+Brodsky was once jailed in the old Soviet Union for refusing to do any "socially useful" work.
+He was working, he argued, as he was a poet.
+His commitment to poetry was absolute as was his understanding of the historical significance of poetry, which he once described as "the essence of world culture".
+I have always thought of my experience in respect of his work as constituting the paradigm of how poetry can, in contrast to the assertion made by Brodsky's favourite poet, W.H Auden, make something happen.
 Poetry represents, for me, the chance of an Event.
-No matter how obscure or invidious your position is in respect to society, in other words, I would assert the fact that what you have written always creates the possibility that your work might constitute an Event for someone else someday.
+Poetry is revelatory and no one can predict who has the revelation.
 This is how poetry participates in the immortal.
 It is language striving to arrive at the eternal, not in itself, but in its transforming power, in its ceaseless relation to alterity.
 In my case Brodsky's writing completely transformed the conception I had of myself and my notion of what writing should be.

 Brodsky's best poetry is probably to be found in To Urania, which he translated into English with Alan Myers, although some of the poems in that book were, in fact, originally written in English.
 However he also came up with some truly superb crtitcism, which you can find in his book Less Than One.
 In particular, his essay on WH Auden's "3rd of September,1939", remains the epitome, for me, of a poet bringing all his ethical and aesthetic intelligence to bear on a modern text.
 I highly recommend it.

 I became interested in Adorno through my early engagement with Walter Benjamin's work.
 In those days I was initially somewhat dubious in respect of his writing.
-Now I increasingly think of Adorno as probably the greatest writer on aesthetics in the history of the twentieth century.
+Now I increasingly think of Adorno as probably the most important writer on aesthetics in the history of the twentieth century.
 In particular his book Aesthetic Theory is, for me, absolutely seminal to the way in which I think about writing.
-Pretty much everything I now try and do as a writer can be conceived as an attempt to mediate Adorno's ideas in some way.
+Much of what I now try and do as a writer can be conceived as an attempt to mediate Adorno's ideas in some way.

 Adorno's strength as a writer lies in his ability to transform the power of negativity into a principle for thought.
 Of course the capacity for dialectical negation has always been an integral part of the Hegelian intellectual tradition of which Adorno's work is an extension.
 Its power lies in its capacity to realise this negativity formally, as no more or less than a constituent of style.
 In Adorno's works the content of sentences formally conveys the power of this negativity, even while their form departs to its own place.
 This place, of course, is utopia.
 Adorno, like Benjamin, is a thoroughly messianic thinker.
 His language ought to be grasped from the perspective of the eye of the needle through which it is possible to glimpse the absolute salvation and redemption of humankind.
 Needless to say, in Adorno's works, this perspective is perenially disappointed.
 Humankind, in other words, remains unredeemed.
 Adorno's sentences are stylistically loaded with the desperate realisation of this insight.
 He is like the child who entered the world with the highest expectations, only to discover that it was banal and evil after all.